 Learning how to test coil springs is an important quality control measure manufacturers use during production.
 Testing and inspecting coil springs is far more than eliminating any guesswork in spring design.
 Every spring has individual design specifications related to application requirements, the materials used, the manufacturing methods, and any particular type of finish.
-The importance of testing and inspecting identifies any defects or irregularities that could affect a spring’s functionality and safety and verifies compliance with industry-standard specifications.
+The importance of testing and inspecting is to identify any defects or irregularities that could affect a spring’s functionality and safety and verify compliance with industry-standard specifications.

 Types of Coil Springs

 Coil springs are those familiar open-wound or closed-wound helical-shaped mechanical devices used in numerous commercial, industrial, and consumer applications.
 Made of elastic materials ranging from plastics to a wide variety of wound metals, coil springs are engineered to store potential mechanical energy that is released when a force, be it tension, torsional, or compressive, is applied.
 Though coil springs come in many designs, the three most common types are the extension spring, the torsion spring, and the compression spring.

 Testing and inspecting coil springs is a multi-step process used to ensure a spring’s design meets its performance requirements.
 Specific testing and inspection methods may vary on the application or industry standard specifications.
 Also, each manufacturer may have their quality control procedures in place to ensure the springs meet the required specifications and standards.
 Nonetheless, as testing and inspecting are multi-step processes, here are eight methods commonly employed to make certain coil springs function as designed:

 The first step would typically begin with a visual inspection of the spring.
 Inspectors check for any visible defects such as surface imperfections, cracks, or material and processing defects like scratches or folding that could affect the spring’s performance, functionality or safety.